prebid/prebid-server/README.md

 Report bugs, request features, and suggest improvements [on Github](https://github.com/prebid/prebid-server/issues).

 Or better yet, [open a pull request](https://github.com/prebid/prebid-server/compare) with the changes you'd like to see.

+## IDE Setup for PBS-Go development

+The quickest way to start developing PBS-Go in a reproducible environment isolated from your host OS is by using this [VScode Remote Container Setup](devcontainer.md)